UTSA is a participating school for the UT Austin Coordinated Admission Program (CAP).

 Eligibility to Choose UTSA

-- Students must meet the below admission requirements at the time they apply to UT Austin.
+- Students meet the CAP enrollment requirements at the time they apply to UT Austin.

 - Students will be required to attend orientation (orientation will be available online in May) and be Rowdy Ready.